Sauko22/Unfalse-Engine/README.md

 ## Assignment 2 - Engine Editor

+### File Updated
+- New: Delete all the gameObjects leaving room for an empty and new scene.

 ### Scene Serialitzacion
 Saves and Load all the objects of the main window as a Scene.
 For that, we use the buttons found in the Time Management bar.

 ### Time Management bar
 - Play/Stop: Allows to change the scene and return to the previous state
-- Box : Activate/Desactivate box colliders
+- Box : Toggle box colliders visibility
 - Empty GameObject: Create a new gameobject in the hierachy
 - Save Scene: Save the current scene
-- Load Scene: Load a scene from the load Menu
+- Load Scene: Load a scene of your preference through the load menu
-- RayCasting: Raycast is now visible
+- RayCasting: Toggle raycast visibility

 ### Transformations
 GameObjects position/rotation/scale can be modificated by the inspector and using Gizmos.
 - I: Gizmo Translate